Rairye/fz-word-finder/README.md

 # fz-word-finder
 Fuzzy match word finder.
 Supports multiple simultaneous target strings and fuzzy match rules.
 (No regex or normalization) Supports so-called "confusable characters".

+## Advantages
+1. Customizable
+2. Easy setup

 ## Applications

 1. To find keywords and their fuzzy matches in text for text mining, data analysis, etc.
-2. To perform detailed keyword-based moderation of online forums, chats, etc.
+2. To perform detailed keyword-based moderation of online forums, chats, etc. (To check

 ## Installation